A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Acknowledgement

 \section{Acknowledgement}

-This research is supported by the SFB/TRR 191 'Symplectic Structures in Geometry, Algebra and Dynamics', funded by the \underline{German Research Foundation}, and was carried out under the supervision of Alberto Abbondandolo (Ruhr-Universit\"at Bochum) and Frank Vallentin (Universit\"at zu K\"oln).
-The authors are thankful to the supervisors' support and thank Alexey Balitskiy (MIT) for his remarks on a previous draft of this paper.
+This research was carried out under the supervision of Alberto Abbondandolo and Frank Vallentin.
+The authors are thankful to the supervisors' support and thank Alexey Balitskiy for his remarks on a previous draft of this paper.
+The authors also thank the unknown referee for the useful comments.